 Posted: Tuesday, October 21, 2014

-is a fully illustrated Grand Design: Pieter Coecke van Aelst and Renaissance Tapestry catalogue by the same name.
+Accompanying the exhibition Grand Design: Pieter Coecke van Aelst and Renaissance Tapestry is a fully illustrated catalogue by the same name.
 This lavish publication, the first comprehensive volume devoted to this Renaissance master since 1966, includes new, exceptionally detailed images of many of the exhibition's tapestries.
 The man behind most of these, and so many other, beautiful images is Bruce White, award-winning photographer and long-time Met collaborator.
 Bruce and I recently discussed his thoughts on tapestries, photography, and beauty.

 Posted: Wednesday, October 15, 2014